YassineOsip/exam-rank-02-simulator/README.md

 ## Fast usage  :
 	* register : use this cammand to register a new user .
 	* login : use this cammand to login .
-	* me : whoami equavelant command + show your current grade if you started an examshel session .
+	* me : whoami equavelant command + show your current grade if you started an examshell session .
 	* examshell : start examshell session .
 	* time : check time (2 hours and the session will expire) .
 	* subj : show current assigned subject .